Integrating Arbitrum Orbit Chain

 The Sequencer Inbox

-contract is modified to verify the batcher’s signature on the blob hashes in this function.
-It will retrieve all blob
+contract is modified to verify the batcher’s signature.

 This approach involves running a Nitro node with only the batcher enabled, operating in a TEE environment (such as Intel SGX).
-The batcher will sign the combined hash of blob hashes and add this signature to the L1 transaction calldata.
+The batcher will sign the transaction calldata.
 In case the TEE is broken, the batch poster can't impact the safety of the Orbit chain.
 It could, however, temporarily halt the chain's progress, thereby breaking liveness.
 Bridges relying on Espresso confirmations for faster settlement need to trust the TEE as well in this integration.
 In a future update, the dependency on TEEs will be removed entirely.